collective-action/tech/README.md

-# Collective Actions in Tech
+# Collective Action in Tech

 This repository is an attempt to document all collective actions from workers in the tech industry.